 It can be difficult to prove a constructive discharge claim.
 The law requires employees to do "what is necessary and reasonable" to keep their jobs before a resignation can be considered a constructive discharge.
 In addition, judges and juries can be suspicious of employees who quit their jobs only to turn around and file a lawsuit.

 Similarly, it is easy for someone who did not live through the situation to second guess whether you gave your employer enough of a chance to correct the problem before you quit.
 This is especially true when the employer claims the work environment was not nearly as bad as you believe.

 Am I Entitled to Unemployment Insurance Benefits if I Am Forced to Quit?

 Under both New Jersey and New York law, an employee is not necessarily disqualified from receiving unemployment insurance benefits if he quits his job.
-For example, under New Jersey law an employee is not disqualified if he resigned based on a reason directly related to his job that was so compelling he had no other choice.
+For example, under New Jersey law an employee is not disqualified if he resigned based on a reason directly related to his job that was so compelling he had no other choice but to quit.
 This is similar to the constructive discharge standard, but applies only to reasons related to the job.
-It does not include personal reasons for quitting, such as lack of transportation, lack of housing, childcare issues, attending school, relocating for personal or family reasons or voluntarily retiring.
+It does not include personal reasons for quitting such as lack of transportation, lack of housing, childcare issues, attending school or relocating for personal or family reasons.

 Consider Contacting an Employment Lawyer Before You Resign

 If you would like to schedule an appointment with one of our employment lawyers, please feel free to either contact us online or call us at (973) 744-4000.